Tan-Sam/lab-mongo-restaurants/README.md

 I'm writing this line because, I'm testing if line break works?..
 it works?
+#It `works!!!`

+Next, I'm testing some kind of putting code to display as code
+    const someVar = require('planning').waterFallChart;

 ## Hungry?
 Find a restaurant!!
 In this lab, you will practise how to use MongoDb queries to find the most suitable restaurant(s) in the provided dataset.